The Post-pandemic reality for employees in the nuclear industry

 In the last two years, the appetite for very long commute or international assignments has waned for fear of being separated from family and friends for extended periods of time.
 Weekly or monthly commuting has been very challenging for many people, often involved in major projects.
 A significant portion of major projects professionals have not worked during the pandemic and are now very eager to return to working.
 We are noticing a marked increase in the number of people interested in international relocation for project work and more flexibility in terms of pay and location.

-Alternatively, some organisations are hiring for roles that can be done remotely indefinitely such as finance.
-The big benefactors in the nuclear industry are organisations in remote locations that have a newfound enthusiasm for flexible working and are hiring people to work from home wherever they live in.
-This is not a new phenomenon as there were some examples of very successful remote organisations before the pandemic.
-Progressive organisations in nuclear are seizing the opportunity, but many are not because they have not afforded flexibility to their existing employees and therefore cannot easily start offering it to new employees.
+Alternatively, some organizations are hiring for roles that can be done remotely indefinitely such as finance.
+The big benefactors in the nuclear industry are organizations in remote locations that have a newfound enthusiasm for flexible working and are hiring people to work from home wherever they live in.
+This is not a new phenomenon as there were some examples of very successful remote organizations before the pandemic.
+Progressive organizations in nuclear are seizing the opportunity, but many are not because they have not afforded flexibility to their existing employees and therefore cannot easily start offering it to new employees.

 There is a general theme in the nuclear industry across Europe and North America of managers wanting their team members back in the office, which is frustrating employees that don’t want to let go of their newfound flexibility.
 This is a product of disconnect between senior leadership endorsement of flexible working and the reality within teams, driven by the reticence or lack of ability in team managers to effectively manage distributed teams.